Three LG Electronics Inc. (066570) patents for front-end-loading washing machines were infringed by Daewoo Electronics Corp., a U.S. jury found.

 In dispute were patents 6,460,382, 6,914,363, and 7,418,843.

 The case is LG Electronics Inc. v.
 Daewoo, 08-CV-828, U.S. District Court, District of Delaware (Wilmington).

 DuPont Co., the most valuable U.S. chemical maker, lied to a federal court and investors about its right to use Monsanto Co.
-(MON) seed technology as a central part of its defense in a patent lawsuit, a judge ruled.
+(MON:US) seed technology as a central part of its defense in a patent lawsuit, a judge ruled.

 DuPont “knowingly perpetrated a fraud against the court,” according to a Nov.
 16 order by U.S. District Judge Richard Webber unsealing sanctions he levied last December that limited the company’s defenses in the lawsuit brought by Monsanto.

 E-mails from DuPont executives and lawyers show they knew the company didn’t have an agreement allowing it to combine Monsanto’s Roundup Ready soybeans with a second trait, while telling the court and public for years that it had such a right, Webber ruled.
 Because the sanction order was sealed, DuPont has “been able to continue their public relations spin,” the judge wrote.

 Webber will decide whether to uphold or increase the $1 billion award to Monsanto made in the patent case by a federal jury on Aug.
 1 after 40 minutes of deliberations.

 DuPont today asked Webber to unseal more documents that show “we told the truth,” Thomas L. Sager, DuPont general counsel, said in a statement.
 “The sanctions ruling is dead wrong,” he said.